Knowing your own spending habits can help you improve your credit score and maximize your rewards on travel, groceries, dining, gas and more.

 Turning to travel, the best way to maximize value is with a transferable points card.
 Offerings such as the American Express® Gold Card, the Chase Sapphire Preferred Card, the Capital One Venture Rewards Credit Card and the Citi Premier® Card allow you to transfer your points to a wide variety of airline and hotel partners (among other redemption options).
 This provides built-in diversification and opens up a lot of potential value.

 All of these charge annual fees, but the perks can be well worth it: That’s another thing for you to decide.
-And all four of those cards have lucrative sign-up bonuses.
+And all four of those cards have lucrative intro offers.
 In fact, the Chase Sapphire Preferred and the Citi Premier are currently offering the highest bonuses we’ve ever seen on those respective cards.

 Ideally, when you sign up for a new card, you’ll get a nice upfront bonus as well as strong long-term value.
 You don’t want to open and close too many cards in quick succession because of the potential impacts on your credit score, not to mention that churning cards too aggressively can run afoul of issuers’ rules.